-At CILEx we are committed to working with legal professionals across the UK to support them with their business ambitions and goals.
+At CILEX we are committed to working with legal professionals across the UK to support them with their business ambitions and goals.
 We provide support, advice and guidance to individual members, employers and self-employed members.

 What can self-employed members do?

-Provide non-reserved or non-regulated legal services
+Provide non-reserved or non-regulated legal activities

 Obtain authorisation to provide reserved and regulated legal services